jmquigley/gadgets/docs/lib/button/Button.md

 #### Properties
 - `iconName: string` - the name of the font awesome icon used with this button
-- `iconSize: number` - Allows one to change the size of the icon within the button. the sizes are: IconSize.small, IconSize.medium, IconSize.large, IconSize.xlarge
+- `size: Size` - Allows one to change the size of the icon within the button.
+See the shared props object for the `Size` enumeration.